microsoft/TypeScript-wiki/FAQ.md

 1. Export the declarations used in the type in question
 2. Specify an explicit type annotation for the compiler to use when writing declarations.

-### Why does `--outDir` moves output after adding a new file?

-`--outDir` specifies the "root" directory of the output.
-The compiler needs a "root" directory in the source to mirror into the output directory.
-If `--rootDir` is not specified, the compiler will compute one; this is based on a common path calculation, which is the longest common prefix of all your input files.
-Obviously this changes with adding a new file to the compilation that has a shorter path prefix.

-To ensure the output does not change with adding new files, specify `--rootDir` on the command-line or in your `tsconfig.json`.

 ## `tsconfig.json` Behavior

-### Why is a file in the `exclude` list still picked up by the compiler?

-`tsconfig.json` turns a folder into a "project".
-Without specifying any `"exclude"` or `"files"` entries, all files in the folder containing the `tsconfig.json` and all its sub-directories are included in your compilation.

-If you want to exclude some of the files, use `"exclude"`.
-If you would rather specify all the files instead of letting the compiler look them up, use `"files"`.

-That was `tsconfig.json` automatic inclusion.
-There is a different issue, which is module resolution.
-By module resolution, I mean the compiler trying to understand what `ns` means in an import statement like: `import * ns from "mod"`.
-To do so, the compiler needs the definition of a module, this could be a .ts file for your own code, or a .d.ts for an imported definition file.
-If the file was found, it will be included regardless of whether it was excluded in the previous steps or not.

-So to exclude a file from the compilation, you need to exclude both the file itself and **all** files that have an `import` or `/// <reference path="..." />` directive to it.

-Use `tsc --listFiles` to list what files are included in your compilation, and `tsc --traceResolution` to see why they were included.

 ### How can I specify an `include`?